New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Yuri Gagarin Memorial, Barskoon Valley, Kyrgyzstan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

-When Yuri Gagarin visited Barskoon Valley, he climbed a stone that locals claim resembled the face of an astronaut for a photo.
+When Yuri Gagarin visited Barskoon Valley, he climbed a stone that locals claim resembles the face of an astronaut for a photo.
 Later, Gagarin’s portrait was carved into that stone.
 After Barskoon Valley, the highest point along the mountain road is Kumtor Pass, about 4,000 meters above sea level.
-The road then leads to the gold mining enterprise Kumtor, which started operation in 1997 and is owned by the Canadian Centerra Gold.
+The road then leads to the gold mining enterprise Kumtor, which started operation in 1997 and is owned by the Canadian company Centerra Gold.

 Tash-Rabat Caravanserai, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.